-Verify election results with executive director.

 Parliamentarian Operations Guide

-Provide parliamentarian support and evaluation for every executive committee, international board meeting, chapter chairs, the summer board meeting, the annual business meeting and at other meetings as requested to ensure meetings are efficient and productive.
+Provide parliamentary support and evaluation for every executive committee, international board , chapter chair, and annual business meeting as well as any other meeting as requested to ensure meetings are efficient and productive.
 Parliamentary procedure helps organize discussion and provides for a consistent order for conducting business.

 Responsibilities